Compound Grids

 Description automatically generated

-For the grids to be combined into a compound grid they must:
+To combine the grids into a compound grid, they must:

 • follow each other in the questionnaire